Power Forward Performance in Semimartingale Markets with Stochastic Integrated Factors: Power FIPP: Characterization and Optimal Strategy

 where the random field $U^V$ is defined by

-By \eqref{eq:hatAhatMjump}, $M\in{\cal M}_{loc}^{P,+}$ and hence ${\cal E}(M)>0$.
+By Lemma~\ref{lem:ReptildeMA}, we have $M\in{\cal M}_{loc}^{P,+}$, and hence ${\cal E}(M)>0$.
 Thus, ${\cal E}(M)$ may be viewed as a local density process (see also~\cite{LipShir}, pp. 220-221).
 Next, we use the decomposition~\eqref{eq:UtxL2} to develop a local change of measure that characterizes $U$ as a $P$-FIPP.
-For $t\in\R_+$, define
+For $t\geq0$, define